satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 standards and credibility of scientific research.
 The reviewer stands to gain by early exposure to relevant areas of research, while a publisher stands to gain financially through either publication or subscription fees.
-However, without acknowledging the contributions or reviewers, there is little incentive for potential reviewers to participate in the review process, and a lack of acknowledgment for their services that could factor into their evaluations for promotion and funding
+However, without acknowledging the contributions of reviewers, there is little incentive for potential reviewers to participate in the review process, and a lack of acknowledgment for their services that could factor into their evaluations for promotion and funding